Ascentroid/Ascentroid/README.md

 The utility will perform the following in the background:

-1) Downloads the UE4 map kit source files and extracts them to the appropriate campaign project folders.
+1) Downloads the UE map kit source files and extracts them to the appropriate campaign project folders.

-2) It will install a <b>AscMapKit</b> plugin into your UE4 campaign project.
+2) It will install a <b>AscMapKit</b> plugin into your UE campaign project.
 These files contain map kit content and C++ actors you can use in your levels (grates, fans, signs, doors, enemies, powerups, and more).

-3) It will install a <b>Campaign</b> plugin in your UE4 campaign project.
+3) It will install a <b>Campaign</b> plugin in your UE campaign project.
 This plugin is <b>required</b> in order to <b>cook</b> a <b>*.pak</b> file, which will contain all of your campaign content to be used by the Ascentroid game runtime.

-4) It will place an <b>Empty.umap</b> level file into your UE4 campaign project <b>Content</b> folder.
-This empty level, and file name, is <b>required</b> in order for the <b>cook</b> process to work. <i>I don't know why... it's some kind of wonky UE4 thing.</i>
+4) It will place an <b>Empty.umap</b> level file into your UE campaign project <b>Content</b> folder.
+This empty level, and file name, is <b>required</b> in order for the <b>cook</b> process to work. <i>I don't know why... it's some kind of wonky UE thing.</i>

-5) It will create a <b>_BatchScripts</b> folder at the root of your UE4 campaign project.
+5) It will create a <b>_BatchScripts</b> folder at the root of your UE campaign project.
 It will contain a few batch files you will need to use later.

-6) It will create a <b>*.json</b> file at the root of your UE4 campaign project.
+6) It will create a <b>*.json</b> file at the root of your UE campaign project.
 This file contains important, and required, meta data used by the Ascentroid game runtime.

 When the map kit setup is complete, it should pop-up a series of steps to help guide you through the final setup: